sunnykrGupta/docs-1/using-kubecost/navigating-the-kubecost-ui/cost-allocation/README.md

 ### Step size

 Step size refers to the size of each bar of data displayed on your dashboard.
-Options are _Default_, _Daily_, and _Weekly_.
+Options are _Default_, _Daily_, _Weekly_, and _Monthly_.
 When retaining long periods of data through custom configurations (such as Prometheus), consider using larger step sizes to avoid display errors.

 ### Filters